wabkur/alx-higher_level_programming/0x0B-python-input_output/README.md

-function that creates an Object from a JSON file
+script that adds all arguments to a Python list, and then save them to a file